severnsc/g2i-bingo/README.md

-# FSW16 Bingo
+# WEB16 Bingo

 A bingo website designed for Lambda School's Full Stack Web Engineering students.

-(Please note that we are not reponsible for any spaces that may (or may not) appear on Fridays.
+(Please note that we are not reponsible for any spaces that may (or may not) appear on Fridays for Josh.
 The banjo moves in mysterious ways.)

 ## Getting Started